Cost of Goods Sold (COGS) Calculation with Stateset API

 Step 2: Tracking Production Costs (Work Orders & BOMs)

-Track the consumption of components and the creation of finished goods using Work Orders.
+Track the consumption of components, addition of labor/overhead, and creation of finished goods using Work Orders.

 A. Retrieve Work Order and BOM Details